11.1 Building Hours

 Students are not to allow admittance to the building by an individual who is not a Law School student, faculty member, or staff member.
 Guests should be referred to the receptionist or the VCA.

 The Facilities Office has primary responsibility for the daily operation and maintenance of the Law School Building.
-If you wish to report a problem with the building (heating, lighting, etc.), please see a member of the Facilities staff, Room K007, or email firstname.lastname@example.org.
-The Associate Dean for Administration (Room A202, 773-834-3790), is ultimately responsible for building operations.
+If you wish to report a problem with the building (heating, lighting, etc.), please see a member of the Facilities staff, Room K007, or email email@example.com.
+The Associate Dean for Administration (Room A207, 773-834-3790) is ultimately responsible for building operations.

 The Harold J. Green Lounge is the focal point and “living room” of the Law School.
-Please treat it with respect.
-Help maintain the Green Lounge and clean your tables after you have eaten and remember to deposit any trash (food containers and wrappers, papers, etc.) in the trash cans and recycle bins located throughout the Green Lounge.
-Do not post notices/signs on any building surfaces in the Green Lounge.
+Please help maintain the Green Lounge and clean your tables after you have eaten, and remember to deposit any trash (food containers and wrappers, papers, etc.) in the trash cans and recycle bins located throughout the Green Lounge.
+Do not post or place notices/signs on any surfaces in the Green Lounge.

-Lockers in the Law School Lower Level are automatically assigned to all students by the Student Affairs Administrator.
+Lockers in the Law School Lower Level are automatically assigned to all students by the Administrative and Instructional Support Specialist.
 Students leave items in lockers at their own risk.
 Please keep your valuables with you.
 Please also make sure that the door is secured and that you spin the dial after you close the locker door.
-If there is a mechanical problem with your locker, please report it to the Administrative and Faculty Support Specialist in the Office of the Registrar or to the Facilities staff (email@example.com).
-Graduating students must remove all personal items from their lockers by the date specified by the Office of the Dean of Students, or the items will be discarded.
+If there is a mechanical problem with your locker, please report it to the Facilities staff (firstname.lastname@example.org).
+Graduating students must remove all personal items from their lockers by the date specified by the Office of the Dean of Students or the items will be discarded.

 - Library Circulation Desk